-CONTACT: Robert Ethier TELEPHONE: 508-291-3100 ext.
-3197
+DATE: August 5, 2020 CONTACT: Robert Ethier TOWN: Wareham TELEPHONE: 508-291-3100 x3197

-The Massachusetts Department of Public Health (MDPH) announced today that EEE virus has been detected in mosquitoes collected from Wareham Massachusetts.
+The Massachusetts Department of Public Health (MDPH) announced today that Eastern Equine Encephalitis (EEE) virus has been detected in mosquitoes collected from Wareham, Massachusetts.
+In 2019, 8,295 mosquito samples were tested for EEE and 428 samples were positive.

 EEE is a rare but serious illness spread by the bite of an infected mosquito.
-While EEE can infect people of all ages, people under15 years of age or over 50 years of age are at greatest risk for serious illness.
+While EEE can infect people of all ages, people under 15 years of age or over 50 years of age are at greatest risk for serious illness.

-By taking a few, common-sense precautions, people can help to protect themselves and their loved ones:

-Avoid Mosquito Bites
+By taking a few, common sense precautions, people can help to protect themselves and their loved ones: Avoid Mosquito Bites

-- Be Aware of Peak Mosquito Hours The hours from dusk to dawn are peak biting times for many mosquitoes.
-Consider rescheduling outdoor activities that occur during evening or early morning.
-If you are outdoors at any time and notice mosquitoes around you, take steps to avoid being bitten by moving indoors, covering up and/or wearing repellant. - Clothing Can Help reduce mosquito bites.
-Although it may be difficult to do when it's hot, wearing long-sleeves, long pants and socks when outdoors will help keep mosquitoes away from your skin. - Apply Insect Repellent when you go outdoors.
-Use a repellent with DEET (N, N-diethyl-mtoluamide), permethrin, picaridin (KBR 3023), IR3535 or oil of lemon eucalyptus [pmethane 3, 8-diol (PMD)] according to the instructions on the product label.
+- Apply Insect Repellent when you go outdoors.
+Use a repellent with DEET (N, N-diethyl-m-toluamide), permethrin, picaridin (KBR 3023), IR3535 or oil of lemon eucalyptus [p-methane 3, 8-diol (PMD)] according to the instructions on the product label.
 DEET products should not be used on infants under two months of age and should be used in concentrations of 30% or less on older children.
 Oil of lemon eucalyptus should not be used on children under three years of age.
-Permethrin products are intended for use on items such as clothing, shoes, bed nets and camping gear and should not be applied to skin.
+Permethrin products are intended for use on items such as clothing, shoes, bed nets and camping gear and should not be applied to skin. - Clothing Can Help reduce mosquito bites.
+Although it may be difficult to do when it's hot, wearing long-sleeves, long pants and socks when outdoors will help keep mosquitoes away from your skin. - Be Aware of Peak Mosquito Hours The hours from dusk to dawn are peak biting times for many mosquitoes.
+When risk is increased, consider rescheduling outdoor activities that occur during evening or early morning.
+If you are outdoors at any time and notice mosquitoes around you, take steps to avoid being bitten by moving indoors, covering up and/or wearing repellant.